Treadmill Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Residential adoption of treadmills is on the rise, boasting a 7.21% CAGR through 2030.
+Residential adoption of treadmills is on the rise, boasting a 6.89% CAGR through 2031.
 This surge is attributed to the normalization of home fitness, the rise of remote work, and a growing consumer preference for private workout spaces that offer convenience and flexibility.
-Peloton, a key player in the market, reported a 42% year-over-year growth in Connected Fitness revenue from treadmills in Q4 2024.
 The company asserts that the at-home treadmill market dwarfs that of stationary bikes.
 The residential segment showcases a demand for space-efficient designs, quiet operation, and aesthetics that harmonize with home décor.
 This trend is epitomized by Technogym's Personal Line, crafted by Antonio Citterio.
 SOLE Fitness is also making strides, emphasizing Bluetooth connectivity and seamless integration with the SOLE Fitness App, Garmin devices, and the Kinomap platform to elevate the home workout experience.

 By Distribution Channel: Traditional Retail Dominance Meets Digital Disruption

-In 2024, off-line distribution channels dominate with an 85.15% market share, highlighting the critical role of physical retail in high-consideration purchases.
+In 2025, offline distribution channels dominate with an 56.89% market share, highlighting the critical role of physical retail in high-consideration purchases.
 Consumers value hands-on product testing, immediate availability, and personalized sales support.
 This segment includes franchise stores, specialty fitness retailers, and big-box outlets, which provide essential services such as product demonstrations, financing options, and localized support for treadmill sales.
 Life Time's shift to an asset-light expansion strategy, focusing on leasing properties instead of owning them, reflects the changing retail landscape while maintaining a strong physical presence.
-Additionally, the off-line segment leverages established relationships with commercial buyers, bulk purchasing agreements, and the ability to offer immediate delivery and installation services, which remain challenging for online channels to replicate.
+Additionally, the offline segment leverages established relationships with commercial buyers, bulk purchasing agreements, and the ability to offer immediate delivery and installation services, which remain challenging for online channels to replicate.

-Online distribution channels are experiencing robust growth, with a 7.24% CAGR projected through 2030.
+Online distribution channels are experiencing robust growth, with a 8.05% CAGR projected through 2031.
 This expansion is driven by the effectiveness of direct-to-consumer strategies, advancements in digital marketing, and increasing consumer confidence in making significant purchases online.
-Peloton's direct-to-consumer model achieved a notable 42% year-over-year increase in Connected Fitness revenue from treadmills in Q4 2024, showcasing the success of online sales strategies.
 The online segment benefits from lower operational costs, a wider geographic reach, and the ability to provide comprehensive product information, customer reviews, and comparison tools that aid in purchase decisions.
-BowFlex's strong partnership with Amazon.com, which accounted for 12% of its net sales in 2024, underscores the importance of major e-commerce platforms in fitness equipment distribution.
+BowFlex's strong partnership with Amazon.com underscores the importance of major e-commerce platforms in fitness equipment distribution.
 Furthermore, the online channel continues to evolve with innovations such as virtual reality showrooms, augmented reality product visualization, and enhanced logistics networks, addressing traditional barriers to online fitness equipment purchases.

 Geography Analysis

-North America represents a mature yet stable market, characterized by a well-established fitness culture, high penetration of commercial fitness facilities, and strong adoption of home fitness solutions.
+In 2025, North America holds a significant 36.67% market share, characterized by a well-established fitness culture, high penetration of commercial fitness facilities, and strong adoption of home fitness solutions.
 These factors ensure steady demand for both premium and mid-range treadmill segments.
 Government health initiatives play a crucial role, including the CDC's "Active People, Healthy Nation" program, which aims to help 27 million Americans increase physical activity by 2027.
-In 2025, the U.S. Department of Health and Human Services launched the "Take Back Your Health" campaign, a multimillion-dollar initiative promoting physical activity, which is expected to boost fitness equipment adoption.
+In 2025, the U.S. Department of Health and Human Services launched the "Take Back Your Health" campaign, a multimillion-dollar initiative promoting physical activity, which is expected to boost the adoption of fitness equipment.
 Life Time Group Holdings, operating 171 athletic country clubs across the U.S. and Canada, reported total revenue of USD 2.22 billion in 2023 and plans to open 9-10 new centers in 2024.
 While some market segments face saturation, opportunities exist in underserved demographics and emerging fitness trends that require specialized equipment solutions.

 Treadmill Market CAGR (%), Growth Rate by Region